 Final Thoughts

 There really isn’t a “bad” time to visit Mikumi.
-It comes down to personal preference.
-Do you love lush green landscapes, newborn animals, and birding?
-Try the November-March window (keeping in mind March-April are the wettest).
-Do you dream of seeing big herds clustered in a classic savannah scene and don’t mind the dry heat?
+Love lush green landscapes, newborn animals, and birding?
+Try November-March (keeping in mind March-April are the wettest).
+Dream of big herds on classic savannah and don’t mind dry heat?
 July-October will make you very happy.
-Many of our guests actually ask us, “When do you like Mikumi the most?” and honestly, we smile because we’ve come to appreciate the changes.
-In June, we love the fresh cool feel and super clear skies.
-In August, we love the constant action at waterholes.
-In January, we love the flowers blooming and the evenings with distant lightning on the horizon.
+Guests often ask which season we prefer — honestly, we’ve come to appreciate them all.
+June has fresh cool air and crystal-clear skies.
+August brings constant action at waterholes.
+January means wildflowers and distant lightning on the horizon.
 Whenever you decide to come, we’ll be here, ready to welcome you and show you the wonders of Mikumi National Park.
 Each season will leave you with different memories, but all are special.
-So pick a time that suits your schedule and your safari wish list – Mikumi’s magic is waiting for you year-round!
+So pick a time that suits your schedule and your safari wish list, then get in touch to start planning — Mikumi’s magic is waiting for you year-round!